RevenueCat/docs/docs/welcome/existing-apps.md

 <hr class="landing-divider-small"/>

-## Subscription events, data, and analytics
+## Subscription and purchase events, data, and analytics

 Because RevenueCat knows the rich subscription status of all customers, it can send that information into other systems along with notifications of any changes.
 If you're not ready or unable to migrate your entire subscription infrastructure to RevenueCat you can still take advantage of these features to unlock growth for your business.